-We always cook onion and garlic before adding them to a meatloaf simply because these vegetables do not soften enough while the meatloaf itself cooks.
-Crunchy pieces of onion do not add anything to a meatloaf.
-You will want it all to blend together and be tender.
+Always cook the onion and garlic before adding them to a meatloaf simply because these vegetables do not soften enough while the meatloaf itself cooks and you want it all to blend together and be tender.

 You can flavor this meatloaf any way you'd like.
 If you don't like marjoram, use dried basil, oregano, or thyme.
-Add more garlic or use less. if you like spicy foods, some minced jalapeño peppers would be a good addition, as would crushed red pepper flakes.
+Add more garlic or use less. if you like spice, some minced jalapeño peppers would be a good addition, as would crushed red pepper flakes.

 - 1 tablespoon olive oil